jkelley678/lab9-the-end/lab9.md

 Good luck!
 Remember to focus on process more than code.
 The lab is also intentionally vague as your final warm-up before we wrestle with **REAL** uncertainty!
 You are free to ask me for advice about ideas you have, things you might do to show ownership, etc. Who knows that might be an actual learning outcome.

+## Issues

+- In every components/....js doc, all of the styling is within each file.
+My hope is to seperate the styling into its own .css file.
+- There aren't and JSDoc comments; will add those for functions.
+- When running the program, it seems that the clearing aspect doesn't properly work.
+- Focus on MVC, making sure things are seperated properly.
+- Features: Due date that ranks the todo list based on urgency.
+Maybe also an importance level